My One-Word Response When A Woman Is Told Her Hair Is Too Black

 Advertisement

-This is a part of the narrative for women who are black, Indigenous, and people of colour (BIPOC) — daily microaggressions, a death by a thousand cuts, that slowly erodes our feelings about work and our feelings about ourselves.
-So little black girls being reprimanded at school because their hair is too poofy, my speech, Union’s firing, and other stories like hers, hit us in the chest and force us to release a collective sigh.
+This is a part of the narrative for women who are Black, Indigenous, and People of Color (BIPOC) — daily microaggressions, a death by a thousand cuts, that slowly erodes our feelings about work and our feelings about ourselves.
+So little Black girls being reprimanded at school because their hair is too poofy, my speech, Union’s firing, and other stories like hers, hit us in the chest and force us to release a collective sigh.

 “